-If, after the usual follow-up, a worker fails to respond to inquiries or to otherwise co-operate in a periodic review, a decision-maker can withhold the FEL benefit until the worker contacts the decision-maker or co-operates in the review, see 22-01-03, Workers' Co-operation Obligations.
+If, after the usual follow-up, a worker fails to respond to inquiries or to otherwise co-operate in a periodic review, the WSIB can withhold the FEL benefit until the worker contacts the WSIB or co-operates in the review, see 19-02-08, RTW Co-operation Obligations and 22-01-03, Workers' Co-operation Obligations.

 Any change in entitlement resulting from the material change is effective from the date the material change occurred.
 If a debt results from the changed entitlement, the amount is calculated and considered due and owing retroactive to the date of the material change, see 18-01-04, Recovery of Benefit-Related Debts.

-During a review, if the decision-maker finds that a worker’s earnings are restored but the worker continues to have an impairment, the worker is entitled to a sustainability benefit, see 18-04-13, FEL Sustainability Benefit.
+During a review, if the WSIB finds that a worker’s earnings are restored but the worker continues to have an impairment, the worker is entitled to a sustainability benefit, see 18-04-13, FEL Sustainability Benefit.
 This ensures that the worker can receive a FEL supplement if necessary.
-For information on the payment and review of FEL supplements, see 18-04-11, Supplements for Programs and Work Reintegration Activities Before and After 24 Months.
+For information on the payment and review of FEL supplements, see 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months.

 Wage guide information used at reviews

-In cases where a worker is either not working or working in the SO but has voluntarily under-employed him/herself, if the WSIB originally used
+In cases where a worker is either not working or working in the SO but is voluntarily under-employed, if the WSIB originally used:

-- entry-level wages to determine the post-injury earnings, updated entry-level wages are used
+- entry-level wages to determine the post-injury earnings, updated entry-level wages are used, or

 - mid-range wages to determine the post-injury earnings, updated mid-range wages are used.

 - is at least 55 years of age when the WSIB determines or reviews the FEL benefit

 - is unlikely, in the opinion of the WSIB to benefit from a RTW plan which could help the worker return to work,